wired-potato/Rift/README.md

+RIFT UNBLOCKER
-thanks to the guys at pblocker and uv static
+thanks to the cosmic gamers account for the icons